-Markers recognizing 2 lynchings in Tennessee to be installed
+Marker recognizing 2 lynchings in Tennessee to be installed

 Boyle and others felt the lynchings also should be remembered in the county where they occurred.
 So, she contacted the EJI, which not only pays for and delivers lynching markers but also gathers soil from the lynching sites.

 Boyles’ proposal was the subject of several meetings, and it was voted down early last year.
 After further discussions with county commissioners, the markers were approved.
-The dedication ceremony is scheduled on April 18.
+The dedication ceremony is scheduled for April 18.

 Boyles said the markers are important because they shed light on racial injustices that must be discussed in the context of current day instances of criminal justice failures.